pandas-dev/pandas/doc/source/io.rst

 up by setting ``infer_datetime_format=True``.
 If set, pandas will attempt to guess the format of your datetime strings, and then use a faster means of parsing the strings.
-5-10x parsing speeds have been observed.  pandas will fallback to the usual parsing if either the format cannot be guessed or the format that was guessed cannot properly parse the entire column of strings.
+5-10x parsing speeds have been observed.  pandas will fall-back to the usual parsing if either the format cannot be guessed or the format that was guessed cannot properly parse the entire column of strings.
 So in general, ``infer_datetime_format`` should not have any negative consequences if enabled.